Patti Smith: Continued career into the 21st century

+Other ventures

 Art and writings

 In 1994, Smith began devoting time to what she terms "pure photography", a method of capturing still objects without using a flash.

-From November 2006 to January 2007, an exhibition called 'Sur les Traces' at Trolley Gallery, London, featured polaroid prints taken by Smith and donated to raise awareness and funds for the publication of Double Blind: Lebanon Conflict 2006, a book with photographs by Paolo Pellegrin, a member of Magnum Photos.
-She also participated in the DVD commentary for Aqua Teen Hunger Force Colon Movie Film for Theaters.

-From March 28 to June 22, 2008, the Fondation Cartier pour l'Art Contemporain in Paris hosted a major exhibition of the visual artwork of Land 250, drawn from pieces created by Smith between 1967 and 2007.
+Smith participated in the DVD commentary for Aqua Teen Hunger Force Colon Movie Film for Theaters (2007), alongside Todd Hanson, Dana Snyder, and Fred Armisen.
+From March 28 to June 22, 2008, the Fondation Cartier pour l'Art Contemporain in Paris hosted a major exhibition of visual artwork titled Land 250, drawn from pieces created by Smith between 1967 and 2007.
 In 2009, she contributed the introduction to Jessica Lange's book 50 Photographs.

-In 2010, Smith's book Just Kids, a memoir of her time in Manhattan in the 1970s and her relationship with Robert Mapplethorpe, was published.
+In 2010, Smith's book Just Kids was published, a memoir of her time in Manhattan during the 1970s and her relationship with Robert Mapplethorpe.
 The book won the National Book Award for Nonfiction later that year.

-In 2018, a new edition of Just Kids, including additional photographs and illustrations, was published.
+In 2018, a new edition of Just Kids was published featuring additional photographs and illustrations.
 Smith also headlined a benefit concert headed by bandmate Tony Shanahan, for Court Tavern in New Brunswick, New Jersey.
-Smith's set included "Gloria", "Because the Night", and "People Have the Power".